marcionicolau/blog/_posts/2013-08-02-new-opencpu.md

 This release comes with many completely new features

 - OpenCPU can be used either locally with the `opencpu` package, or in the cloud.
-- Added native support for compiling documents using knitr, brew and pandoc.
+- Native support for compiling documents using knitr, brew or pandoc.
-- Revised API and new Javascript library with better support for Apps.
+- Revised API and new Javascript library to build OpenCPU Apps.
-- Direct access to R packages on CRAN and Github.
+- Direct access in the cloud to R packages on CRAN and Github.
 - Execute R scripts or knitr/sweave scripts, straight from Gist.
 - Advanced security policies in the cloud server build on RAppArmor.